wzxie/RAGA/README.md

 # RAGA
-RAGA is a pipeline designed to generate alternative long reads using the reference genome, the source\'s assembly, and the source\'s PacBio HiFi reads.
+RAGA is a tool designed to improve assembly quality by using the reference genome.

 ## Overview
-RAGA is capable of producing alternative long reads by utilizing the source\'s assembly and the source\`s PacBio HiFi reads, in conjunction with a reference genome.
-You can follow the "Usage" part and use our pipeline to do it.
+The core idea of RAGA is to generate alternative long reads by utilizing the assembly information of source data and PacBio HiFi sequencing reads, in conjunction with a reference genome.
+Users can follow the guidance in the "Usage" section and achieve this goal through our analysis pipeline.

 ![workflow](https://github.com/wzxie/RAGA/blob/main/workflow.jpg)